TiVo: GNU General Public License and Tivoization

 In 2006, the Free Software Foundation decided to combat TiVo's technical system of blocking users from running modified software.

 This behavior, which Richard Stallman dubbed Tivoization, was tackled by creating a new version of the GNU General Public License, the GNU GPLv3, which prohibits this activity.

 The kernel of the operating system of TiVo-branded hardware, the Linux kernel, is distributed under the terms of the GNU GPLv2.
 The FSF's goal is to ensure that all recipients of software licensed under the GPLv3 are not restricted by hardware constraints on the modification of distributed software.

 This new license provision was acknowledged by TiVo in its April 2007 SEC filing: "we may be unable to incorporate future enhancements to the GNU/Linux operating system into our software, which could adversely affect our business".

 CableCard Support Uncertainty (USA)

 In September 2020, the Federal Communications Commission (FCC) changed its rules so that cable television providers no longer must support CableCard.
 Providers may choose to keep supporting CableCard, but TiVo owners have no assurance.
 The cable television provider may discontinue CableCard support at any time.

+In popular culture

+TiVo has been referenced or depicted numerous times in several movies and TV shows, and their mascot even starred in his own short film directed by Adam Green of ArieScope Pictures.